StillFantastic/udacity-catalog/README.md

-# udacity-item-catalog
+# Item Catalog

+## Introduction
-Project page for Udacity Full Stack Webdeeloper Nanodegree
+Project for Udacity Full Stack Webdeeloper Nanodegree.
+Built on Flask and SQLite.